dexprotector/TamperNotifications/README.md

 jarsigner -verbose  -digestalg SHA1 -keystore sample.keystore  app-release-copy.apk  -storepass android -keypass android android zipalign -v -f 4  app-release-copy.apk  app-release-modified.apk
 ```
-After installation and launching of app/app-release-modified.apk there should be a message displayed: `Tamper detection result: true`
+After installation and launching of app-release-modified.apk there should be a message displayed: `Tamper detection result: true`

 ### Adding a file into the APK
 ```